Crown Land Tenure Application

 There are a number of steps which will take place before a decision will be made on your application.

 - Receiving the application

 When Natural Resource applications are submitted, it is expected that they meet the posted application requirements for that application type, both in quality and completeness, so that the proposal is ready to move towards a decision in a timely manner.
-The application requirements can be found under the applicable Crown land use webpage.
+The application requirements can be found under the applicable Crown land Uses website.

 Poor quality or incomplete applications can result in substantial delays and create significant workload impacts to ministry staff.
 In order to improve application turnaround times, applicants are required to provide missing information or respond to FrontCounter BC staff requests within 2 weeks.